mexywelly/expense-tracker-app/README.md

 # recipe-recommendation-app
-A simple app to track daily expenses for students
+A simple app to help people decide what they should cook